Bart Deplancke, PhD, a scientist at EPFL, is a senior author of the study.

 “It [Live-seq] is the combination of an optimized fluid force microscopy approach—essentially an atomic force microscope with a hollow cantilever, which allows us to extract cytoplasm (and thus also mRNA) from a cell without lysing it, and a highly sensitive single-cell transcriptomic approach developed in-house that allows us to derive genome-wide gene expression profiles from the minute amounts of mRNA that are present in the cytoplasmic extract,” said Deplancke.

-Arzneimittel: Jeder zweite neu zugelassene Wirkstoff ist gentechnisch hergestellt
+Arzneimittel: Mehr als jeder zweite neu zugelassene Wirkstoff ist gentechnisch hergestellt